Pain and Pain Symptom Management for Michigan Nurses

 A pain assessment begins with the history of the problem and can be obtained from written documents and from interviews with the person in pain as well as family members and other caregivers.
 Pain is a subjective symptom, and pain assessment is, therefore, based on the patient’s own perception of pain and its severity.

 Because pain is subjective, a self-report is considered the “gold standard,” or the best, most accurate measure of a person’s pain.
-One method to obtain a complete pain history is the PQRST assessment (see box).
+One method to obtain a complete pain history is the PQRST assessment (see below).

 PQRST PAIN ASSESSMENT